-The toddler is one of three children who died this week after being shot.
+Lavontay was one of three children who died this week after being shot in Chicago.

 Antwan Jones was charged with the murder of 11-year-old Takiya Holmes.
-Her classmates at Schmid released balloons in her memory on Friday.
+Her classmates released balloons in her memory on Friday.

 Police were still searching Saturday for the person who killed 12-year-old Kanari Bowers-Gentry, who was shot within a half hour of Takiya a week ago.